-These raspberry cookies are bursting with fruity raspberries and fresh lemon flavor.
-They have a soft, buttery and chewy texture, are easy to make and always disappear fast!
+These raspberry cookies are bursting with sweet raspberries and fresh lemon flavor.
+They have a soft, buttery and chewy texture and the lemon glaze on top makes them irresistible!

 This post may contain affiliate links.
 Read disclosure policy.